ironicbadger/pms-wiki/docs/03-installation/index.md

 The documentation is lacking in key areas - namely Flakes - due to a glacial pace of governance and an abdundance of caution when making radical changes to the configuration structure of the system.
 This sound like negatives but in the long run, they aren't.
 The downside is it means right now, the new NixOS user experience is a bit messy.

-!!! success "Is NixOS the right choice for me?"
-    NixOS is the right choice for you if:
+!!! success "NixOS is the right choice for you if:"

     1. You enjoy a simple, declaratively configured system
     2. You enjoy writing code or are already a developer